-The coronavirus pandemic and the ensuing economic crisis are having a major impact on central government finances.
-The economic measures have been exceptional in scale, and they are changing budgeting priorities.
-The National Audit Office of Finland (NAOF) continues to closely monitor economic developments and decision-making at central government level during the coronavirus pandemic.
-Information is collected to keep Parliament up to date and to support future audit work.
+The Covid-19 pandemic and the ensuing economic crisis have had a strong impact on central government finances for the second year running.
+The National Audit Office of Finland (NAOF) continues to monitor the economic development and central government decision-making closely during the pandemic.
+The NAOF collects data in order to meet Parliament's rapid information needs and to support future auditing.

 Supplementary budget I (Government proposal 20 March 2020): 1.08 billion euros